 At T1 participants will complete a questionnaire concerning secondary outcomes/potential mediators/moderators and items to monitor any adverse intervention effects.
 These questionnaires have been validated, and used previously in adolescent cohorts.
 Physical activity type will be assessed using the 30-item Youth Physical Activity Questionnaire (YPAQ), which has previously been validated in 12-17 year olds.[58]
 Self-efficacy[59] and social support for physical activity[60] will be assessed using two scales (each with 3 items).
-Further items include friendship quality (8 items)[61], wellbeing (14-item Warwick-Edinburgh Wellbeing scale),[62] self-esteem (10- item Rosenberg Self Esteem Scale),[63], group cohesion (participants will be provided with a list of members of their tutor group and asked to select names of their friends), and shyness and sociability (two 5-item measures from EAS temperament scale)[64] and overall health related quality of life (9-item Child Health Utility instrument, CHU-9D) [65].
+Further items include friendship quality (8 items)[61], wellbeing (14-item Warwick-Edinburgh Wellbeing scale),[62] self-esteem (10- item Rosenberg Self Esteem Scale)[63], group cohesion (participants will be provided with a list of members of their tutor group and asked to select names of their friends), and shyness and sociability (two 5-item measures from EAS temperament scale)[64] and overall health related quality of life (9-item Child Health Utility instrument, CHU-9D) [65].
 Questionnaires will be completed in a large open space on the school premises (e.g. sports hall, assembly hall) under examination conditions wherever possible (i.e. participants will not be able to see or discuss the responses of others).
 Questionnaires will be checked for completion before the end of the measurement sessions and participants will be asked to complete any missing items.
 We will also collect school-level attendance and academic performance data (from National Pupil Database - publicly available).
+Where student consent is given and parents have not opted their child out we will also collect individual-level attainment and school attendance data.
+This will be done after T4.